 An IRA cannot buy, sell, or exchange property between plan and Self or Disqualified people

 A Disqualified person cannot provide goods, services, or facilities to the IRA/401(k)

 - Can we see any sign of a prohibited transaction?

 - Is the name of the investor correct (the investor is the retirement account)?

 - Are there enough funds in the account to cover the investment and the required cash cushion?

 - Is the Direction of Investment (DOI) form fully completed?

 - Do the amounts on the DOI and the investment documents match?

 - Did the borrower sign the notes?

 In conclusion, it’s not tough to be the bank with Hard Money loans.
-We will walk you through the process.
+We will walk you through the process of becoming a hard money lender.
 Call us today to get started at (866) 447-6598 or email us at info@uDirectIRA.com